Organizing Files

 Searching Files

-Drive includes a search feature that lets you find files by name across your entire Drive.
+Drive includes a search feature that lets you find files by name.
 To search:

-1. Click the search icon or press the search shortcut in the Drive toolbar.
+- Click into the search box in the Drive toolbar.

-Search matches against file and folder names.
-You can also combine search with sorting and filtering to narrow results further.
+Results show matching files and folders.
+You can combine search with filters and sorting to narrow things down further.

 Sorting

-• Modified date -- Sort by when the file was last changed.
+- Modified -- by when the item was last changed.

 Deleting Files